Spam Complaints and How to Prevent Them

-A spam complaint (also known as an abuse report) is defined as “the result of the action taken by an email subscriber when they click the 'this is spam' button in their inbox, which is then directed back to the originating sender service.
-If you're sending with us, these reports will be sent to us and our system will prevent that subscriber from receiving emails from your website ever again.
+A spam complaint (also known as an abuse report) is “the result of the action taken by an email subscriber when they click the ' this is spam' button in their inbox, which is then directed back to the originating sender service.
+If you're sending with us, these reports will be sent to us, and our system will prevent that subscriber from receiving emails from your website ever again.

 Why do subscribers mark emails as Spam?

 Although in some cases it could be a simple mistake or someone thinking it's easier to flag an email as spam instead of unsubscribing from the mailing list, it could also be a sign of a bigger problem in how you're communicating with your subscribers.
 There are several reasons a subscriber might no longer want to receive your emails or be interested in your business at all, even if they have voluntarily signed up to be on your mailing list in the past.
 Some of them might be:

 - The subscriber did not give you express consent to receive emails from you.

 - Emails are too rare to be recognized or sent too often, provoking the recipient to take action and mark your email as Spam.

 - The subscriber signed up to your mailing list to take advantage of an offer (e.g receiving a discounted coupon) or a temporary event.

 - Your email content has too many spammy terms and offers and may be associated with similar emails flagged previously as Spam.

 - Your email content is different from what subscribers thought they were signing up for.